Bachelor of Social Work

 CMU Social Work Commitments

-The CMU social work program is committed to:
+The CMU Bachelor of Social Work is committed to:

 - Critical listening through empathy, reflection, and learning